kylesayrs/ATAK_push_cots/README.md

     server.push_cot(cot_config, "192.168.0.4")

     # you should keep the context alive for as long as
-    # you want clients to receive the attachments
+    # you want clients to fetch the attachments
 ```

 If you'd rather not use a context manager, you can use `start` and `stop` functions